kenanhancer/Uni.ORM/README.md

 If you want to install from Nuget, you should write Package Manager Console below code and Uni.ORM will be installed automatically.
 ```
-Install-Package Uni
+Install-Package Uni.ORM
 ```
-By the way, you can also reach Uni.ORM NuGet package from `http://nuget.org/packages/Uni` address.
+By the way, you can also reach Uni.ORM NuGet package from `https://www.nuget.org/packages/Uni.ORM/` address.

 ##How Do You Use It?
 Let's say that you installed database connectors in your machine.